Genetic Phylogeny

 As morphologists with high hopes of molecular systematics, we end this survey with our hopes dampened.
 Congruence between molecular phylogenies is as elusive as it is in morphology and as it is between molecules and morphology. . . .
 Partly because of morphology’s long history, congruence between morphological phylogenies is the exception rather than the rule.
 With molecular phylogenies, all generated within the last couple of decades, the situation is little better.
 Many cases of incongruence between molecular phylogenies are documented above; and when a consensus of all trees within 1% of the shortest in a parsimony analysis is published structure or resolution tends to evaporate.2

-In 1998 biologist Carl Woese, an early pioneer in constructing rRNA-based phylogenetic trees, lamented the problem by writing:
+In 1998 biologist Carl Woese, who was an early pioneer in producing rRNA-based phylogenetic trees, concluded:

 In 1999 Philippe and Forterre wrote an article entitled, "The rooting of the universal tree of life is not reliable" in which they made the following comments: